Do You Feel Weighed Down by Life?

-Most people have experienced depression at some point in their lives.
+Most people have experienced mild depression at some point in their lives.
 For some, a life event may cause a period of depression.
 The death of a loved one, a breakup, job loss, or illness are just a few of the many life situations that can cause someone to experience one or more of the above symptoms for an extended period of time.
-Such a reaction to these kinds of life events can be normal, and may or may not require depression treatment, especially if the depressive symptoms are mild or short in duration.
+Such a reaction to these kinds of life events can be normal, and may or may not require depression treatment, especially if the depression symptoms are mild or short in duration.

 Depression can be caused by one or more factors.
 Physiology can play a part.
 You may have a genetic component that can leave you vulnerable to bouts of moodiness.
 Hormonal imbalances or chronic pain conditions can also contribute to depression.